Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-SplashScreen-v.rst

     :status: todo
     :value: ToolTip | Dialog
     :realname: Qt::WindowType::SplashScreen
-    :digest: e70f45be72adc57550337d7bca86e0fa
+    :digest: 3f794530086f90cf6bcc9a86c5325fca

 Indicates that the window is a splash screen.
-This is the default type for QSplashScreen.
+This is the default type for :sip:ref:`~PyQt6.QtWidgets.QSplashScreen`.